boveus/hyrax-wiki/Using-Resque-with-Hyrax.md

 ### workers

 Workers run the background jobs.
-Each worker has a copy of your Sufia app which has the jobs code in `app/jobs/`.
+Each worker has a copy of your Hyrax app which has the jobs code in `app/jobs/`.
 The workers listen to queues (by polling Redis) and pull jobs waiting on the queue.
 Once a worker pulls a job, it will perform the task as expressed by the persisted job.
 A worker can be dedicated to a single queue or may listen to multiple queues -- this is [configurable](#configuration) in `config/resque-pool.yml`.
 Multiple workers can also listen to the same queue.

 ### queues

 Jobs are sent to queues where they wait until a worker is available to pick them up.
-Sufia defines a number of queues for processing different background jobs (e.g. `batch_update`, `characterize`).
+Hyrax defines a number of queues for processing different background jobs (e.g. `batch_update`, `characterize`).
 Multiple queues are provided to give you the ability to control how many workers work on the different jobs.
 Why?
-Some jobs are fast-running, such as all of Sufia's event jobs, and some jobs are slow-running like the characterize job.
+Some jobs are fast-running, such as all of Hyrax's event jobs, and some jobs are slow-running like the characterize job.
 Using dedicated queues allows you to say, "I only want one worker for characterization but I want five for events," thus making sure characterization jobs serially and event jobs run in parallel.

 ### jobs